ClinSeq/Clinical-Cancer-Genomics-Course/docs/schedule.md

                 <tr>
                     <td>9:00-9:45</td>
                     <td>
-                        How to curate somatic and germline variation for clinical use
+                        Clinical trials.
+How to curate somatic- and germline variation for clinical use.
                     </td>
                     <td>Johan</td>
                     <td>Zoom</td>